kaBeech/tensort/README.md

 ...

+...the most robust, most correct, and all-around best algorithm of all time:
+Bogosort

+...

 Well now that's pretty cool!
 But I wonder... can we make this more robust, if we relax the rules just a little more?